Preface Preface

 Developer’s Guide.

 This part provides advice, suggestions, and conventions for contributing to PreTeXt.
-For anything not answered here please use the pretext-dev
+For anything not answered here please use the Google Group.
+Make a membership request and it will be processed quickly.

 1